 Before you start searching old Mayflower genealogies for a possible ancestor, you’ve got a bit of work to do.
 You’ll need to research your family tree back as far as you can possibly go.
 Obviously, this takes some time.

 However, if you don’t do the research, you’ll have no idea what last names to look for in Mayflower genealogies.
-If you join Ancestry.com (and get 14 days free), you can create your family tree and use their “hints” to help trace your history.
+If you join Ancestry.com, you can create your family tree and use their “hints” to help trace your history.

 It’s important not to copy other people’s trees, and it’s vital that you don’t automatically accept any hints you see.
 You’ll have to examine each and every hint to decide if the record references the correct person.